Azure/iotedge-lorawan-starterkit/Samples/DecoderSample/ReadMe.md

 - [Dockerfile.amd64](/Samples/DecoderSample/Dockerfile.amd64)
 - [Dockerfile.arm32v7](/Samples/DecoderSample/Dockerfile.arm32v7)

 To build the Docker image, right-click on the [module.json](./module.json) file and select "Build IoT Edge Module Image" or "Build and Push IoT Edge Module Image".
+Select the architecture you want to build for (ARM32v7 or AMD64) from the drop-down menu.

 To **temporarily test** the container running you decoder using a webbrowser or Postman, you can manually start it in Docker and bind the container's port 80 to a free port on your host machine, like for example 8881.